Magnon spin photogalvanic effect induced by Aharonov-Casher phase: Theoretical framework

 where $\bm{S}_{i,n}$ is a spin operator at the $n$th sublattice (with total number $N$) of the $i$th magnetic unit cell (with total number $L$), with $H^{\alpha\beta}_{nm}(i-j)$ the magnetic exchange interaction.
-For a collinear ferromagnet, if the magnetization is along the $z$-direction, the spin-wave approximation is expressed by the Holstein–Primakoff transformation \cite{supp}
+The classical ground state is identified by treating the quantum mechanical spin operators as classical vectors and minimizing the classical ground-state energy.
+By setting a global (reference) coordinates $(\hat{\bm{x}},\hat{\bm{y}},\hat{\bm{z}})$, the local coordinates (spherical coordinates) of each spin relate the global coordinate through $ \bm{S}_{i,n} = R_{n}(\theta_i,\phi_i)\bm{S}_{0}. $ The magnons are the usual low-energy excitations in ordered magnets, which is considered via the Holstein-Primakoff transformation in local coordinates \cite{ toth2015linear}